open-way-learning/owl-handbook/Admin-HR/Benefits & Insurance.md

 ### **PURPOSE:**

-This document provides an overview of OWL’s benefits, stipends, salary policies, and our compensation philosophy.
+This document provides an overview of OWL’s benefits, stipends, and insurance coverage.

 ### **BENEFITS AND INSURANCE**